AlessandroRodrigo/trio-challenge/README.md

 ## Solution

-The user should select a range date on the calendar component, after that, the system will calculate the final amount and fees.
-The user can click on the button to rent the bike and the system will call the API endpoint to rent the bike.
+- The calendas was made exactly as the figma prototype;
+- The calendar component is reusable;
+- The calendar component is completely tested;
+- The calendar component is responsive;
+- The user can't rent the same bike in the same period;
+- The user can't rent a bike in the past;
+- The user can rent a bike and will receive a success message;
+- The backend code was made following strictly the purposed clean architecture;

 ## Frontend